fededc88/Li-Ion-Battery-Model-parameters-estimator/README.md

 # Semi-Automatic Li-Ion battery RC model parameters estimator

-Developed by ***Federico Ceccarelli***, in collaboration with Matin Moya and Lucio Santos, for a Li-Ion batterys BMS.
+Developed by ***Federico Ceccarelli***, in collaboration with [Martin Moya](https://github.com/moyamartin) and Lucio Santos, for a Li-Ion BMS.

 Universidad Nacional de Rosario

 Any kind of Submission are welcome to fededc88@gmail.com

-The code implement a numerical optimization algorithm using Simulink Parameter Estimation, part of the System Identification Toolbox, to estimate R y C parameter values of a second order Li-Ion battery model ( a series resistance R0, plus two parallel R-C branches connected in series) minimizing error between measured and simulated results.
+The code implements a numerical optimization algorithm using Simulink Parameter Estimation, as part of the System Identification Toolbox, to estimate R y C parameter values of a second order Li-Ion  battery model (a series resistance R0 connected in series with two parallel R-C branches) minimizing error between measured and simulated results.

-###Code is based on 2 pappers and one mathworks example:
+For this example it was used a five pulses discharge HPPC test (0.5, 1, 2, 4, 6C) performed at 100, 95, 90, 80, 70..., 30, 25, 20, 15, 10, 5, 0 SOC.
+The data set was taken from the battery test performed at the University of Wisconsin-Madison by *Dr. Phillip Kollmeyer* [[1]]

+## Bibliography

 **Battery Model Parameter Estimation Using a Layered Technique: An Example Using a Lithium Iron Phosphate Cell** *Robyn Jackey, Michael Saginaw, Pravesh Sanghvi, and Javier Gazzarri*